Includes: "Critiques & Lectures, Opening Night Dinner, Snacks

 We know that photography doesn't end when you push the shutter button and capture an image.
 In some ways that is where it begins.
 In this day and age of digital photography it is paramount that you find a consistent way to deal with the thousands upon thousands of images you will take in your life time.

-Steve and Zack will walk you through their processes of organizing, editing, processing and archiving their huge library of images.
-You'll see how they work with programs like Photo Mechanic, Lightroom, Capture One, and Photoshop.
-They will discuss how they deal with memory cards on a shoot all the way through archiving onto drives and in the cloud.
+Steve will walk you through their processes of organizing, editing, processing and archiving their huge library of images.
+You'll see how they work with programs like Photo Mechanic, Lightroom and Photoshop.
+He will discuss how to deal with memory cards on a shoot all the way through archiving onto drives and in the cloud.

-Both Zack and Steve have wandered countless miles through the streets of cities around the world and will bring their collective knowledge to share in this master class.
+Steve has wandered countless miles through the streets of cities around the world and will bring his collective knowledge to share in this master class.

 2pm Arrival & Orientation.
 Introductory meet and greet talking about the week to come as you view the work of some of the best and most influential modern day street photographers followed by a quick-start session with tips on shooting and editing.

-A golden light warm-up photo walk in the Chinatown/Little Italy area close to our venue will break the visual ice.
+A golden light warm-up photo walk in the area close to our venue will break the visual ice.

 Lectures will take place at the loft between 10:30am – 1:30PM daily so we can take full advantage of the early morning and late afternoon light (sunrise is approximately 7AM; Sunset: 6:15PM.)